DCC-UAB/dlnn-project_ia-group_14/README.md

 ## Code structure
-As of now all the code exists in the bailey_test.py file.
+As of now all the code exists in the `bailey_test.py` file.
-We have had trouble getting the models to train and for simplicity reasons I (Bailey) have wrote all my code in one file.
+We have had trouble getting the models to train and for simplicity reasons I have wrote all my code in one file.

 ## Example Code
 The given code is a simple CNN example training on the MNIST dataset.
 It shows how to set up the [Weights & Biases](https://wandb.ai/site)  package to monitor how your network is learning, or not.